jordynesp/Shelter-System/README.md

     - a get/post method for adding a report about a customer

 - basic database structure to be created:
-    - a database "shelter" which contains:
-        - a table for staff with fields:
-            - name
-            - ID
-            - job title

-        - a table for customers with fields:
+    - a table of all the rooms in the shelter:
-            - name
-            - ID
-            - room number/floor
+        - int field for room num
-            - check in time
-            - check out time
-            - comment/log
+        - an int field for ID of the customer assigned to the room

-- create a table of all rooms in the shelter to be used for assigning room numbers to customers
+    - a table of all the job positions for staff within the shelter:
+        - a text field for job position

+Extra:
-- set the timezone of the database
+- set the timezone of the database (last minute task)